Titanium Dioxide – Pigment Chemistry

 - TiO2 can find its way into a body when introduced below the stratum basal.

-My Takeaway From These Findings
+My Takeaway from These Findings